TV Tropes Needs Your Help

 - A Big Hand For The Little Lady: In a high-stakes poker game, everyone gets monster cards on the same hand and raise the stakes to a huge pot, threatening to push sad-sake gambling addict Henry Fonda out of the game in spite of the fact that he think he's got an unbeatable hand.
 It turns out that he's a con-man, but his con requires all of his marks to get huge hands at the same time.

 - Lock, Stock & Two Smoking Barrels starts off with the protagonist being conned by a gangster that is using a spotter and a telegraph tapping morse code on his back.
 They also violate the first rule of betting above.
 The fixed buy-in for the game suggests that it's a table stakes game, although it's never explicitly said.
 Harry makes it clear that Eddie has to put up the money to call, and Eddie doesn't argue.
+Harry didn't force him to call - players loaning money was clearly a standard rule of the game, because the dealer brought it up first.
+At that point, Eddie had exactly 2 options.
+Take the loan and call, or fold, and walk away having lost everything (all of his current money was already in the pot).
+Eddie rather unwisely chose to believe he was bluffing.

 - The Hong Kong movie series God of Gamblers is filled with several instances of this trope.
 Made more amazing is the fact that they attribute the "pick the best card" to an actual skill.